charlesribeiro/minesweeper-angular/README.md

 # minesweeper-angular
-This is an browser implementation of the classic game Minesweeper using Angular.
+This is a browser implementation of the classic game Minesweeper using Angular.